picoral/pit-un-2022/learning-diary-prompts.md

 * What are some of the key features of a data frame?
 * Analysts often work on collaborative, cross-functional teams.
 What are some steps you might take to share a data cleaning process and summarize the results?
 * When is it useful to connect internal data to external data?
 For example: What might we find out by connecting soda sales to weather data?

+## Week 4 and 5

+* What are the challenges you predict you will face related to the water level pool classification problem you will be working on for the next 4 weeks?
+* What skills do you already have to solve the problem?
+* What skills will you have to learn to solve the problem?